-Late submission of assignments will lose a letter grade for each day it is late, including weekends (i.e., and A+ becomes an A, then an A-, then a B+, etc.).
-If you have reason to request an extension on any assignments, please communicate that need directly to me as soon as possible via email.
-The deadlines for Major Grading Events cannot be altered.
+Note that some assignments do have hard deadlines for full credit.
+Late submission of these assignments will lose a letter grade for each day it is late, including weekends (i.e., and A+ becomes an A, then an A-, then a B+, etc.).
+If you need an extension on these assignments, please communicate that need directly to me as soon as possible via email.